What is body neutrality, the new body positive?

 This movement, which stems from a not-so-recent term, came to prominence following an article by journalist Marisa Meltzer in an issue of New York Magazine this year.

 It seems to be a happy medium between body dissatisfaction and complete self-acceptance.
-The idea is rather to dare to talk about or even show your complexes, while accepting the fact that it's difficult to accept yourself completely.
+The idea is rather to dare to talk about or even show your complexes, while accepting the fact that it's difficult to fully accept yourself.

 Insta accounts that advocate body neutrality: